developmentseed/stac-auth-proxy/README.md

 > [!IMPORTANT]
 > The upstream STAC API must support the [STAC API Filter Extension](https://github.com/stac-api-extensions/filter/blob/main/README.md), including the [Features Filter](http://www.opengis.net/spec/ogcapi-features-3/1.0/conf/features-filter) conformance class on to the Features resource (`/collections/{cid}/items`)[^37].

-> [!TIP]
-> Integration with external authorization systems (e.g. [Open Policy Agent](https://www.openpolicyagent.org/)) can be achieved by specifying an `ITEMS_FILTER` that points to a class/function that, once initialized, returns a [`cql2.Expr` object](https://developmentseed.org/cql2-rs/latest/python/#cql2.Expr) when called with the request context.

 #### Filters

 If enabled, filters are intended to be applied to the following endpoints: